CH-Wong/chunheungwong.com/content/projects/esp-temperature-humidity-sensor.md

 ![Wiring scheme](/static/esp/esp8266-pin-out.png)
 *ESP8266 diagram from https://esp8266-shop.com/*

 For testing, I used a breadboard and some DuPont jumper cables to connect setup.
+The wiring is very basic: we essentially connect the power and ground of the ESP to that of the components.
+Both the DHT11 and the 0.96 OLED display communicate using digital signals.
+We can hook up the signal/read-out lines to arbitrary Digital ports of our ESP, as long as it matches our code later.

 # Software